SteuerberatungRieder/zahlen-zeit-zufriedenheit/content/en/_index.md

 ## The consulting model applied in practice

-### Happiness

-What do you long for the most?
-Which of your needs are being neglected?
-What makes you happy?
-How should your working life / everyday working life be organized so that the quality of life suits you?
-With our satisfaction factors, we will find out.
-After all, work is life (or do you feel “lifeless” during your work?
-Then it is high time for you to change)

 ### Numbers

 are the basis for good decisions.
 The precise analysis of your key figures helps to improve your efficiency and effectiveness.
 Less effort with a good yield, less use of resources, but ecologically and fairly - this is how you operate sustainably.